emojicode/emojicode/README.md

 ## Building from source

-If for some reason you want to build Emojicode from source you can of course also do this.
+If you need to build Emojicode from source you can of course also do this. **We, however, recommend you to install Emojicode from the prebuilt binaries if possible.**

 Prerequisites:
 - clang and clang++ 3.4 or newer, or